TxDOT urges drivers to end 21-year daily death streak

-WACO, Texas – In just three days, Texas could face a grim reality – 21 years of daily deaths on our roads.
+WACO, Texas – Texas could soon face a grim reality – 21 years of daily deaths on our roads.

 The Texas Department of Transportation (TxDOT) is looking to end this streak before Sunday, November 7.

-TxDOT said as of Thursday morning, there have been 3,556 deaths in 2021 – and an average of eleven deaths per day.
+TxDOT says as of Thursday morning, there have been 3,556 deaths in 2021 – and average of eleven deaths per day.
 The top three reasons for this include driving under the influence, speeding and distracted driving.

-They said the only way to end this streak is with the commitment and dedication of every Texan.
+They say the only way to end this streak is with the commitment and dedication of every Texan.

-TxDOT said most crashes and deaths are preventable by using the Three E’s – Engineering, Education and Enforcement.
+TxDOT says most crashes and deaths are preventable and by using the Three E’s – Engineering, Education and Enforcement.

-If Texans stay on this path, TxDOT said we are projected to reach 4,200 deaths by the end of this year alone.
+If we stay on this path, TxDOT says we are projected to reach 4,200 deaths by the end of this year alone.

-TxDOT said the only way to end the streak is to buckle up, drive the speed limit or slower – depending on road or weather conditions – and never drive under the influence.
+TxDOT says the only way to end the streak is to buckle up, drive the speed limit or slower – depending on road or weather conditions – never drive under the influence.
 When driving, put your phone away or set it at “Do Not Disturb.”

 To learn more about TxDOT’s #EndTheStreakTX campaign, you can click HERE.